Justine Rasir

-Justine Rasir (born 4 December 2001) is a field hockey player from Belgium, who plays as a striker.
+Justine Rasir (born 4 December 2001) is a Belgian field hockey player, who plays as a striker.

 Career

 Club hockey

 In the Belgian Hockey League, Rasir plays club hockey for the Royal Racing Club.

 National teams

 Under–18

 In 2018, Rasir was a member of the Belgium U–18 team at the EuroHockey Youth Championship in Santander.
 At the tournament, Belgium finished in second place, taking home silver.

 Under–21

 Following her debut for the Under–18 side in 2018, Rasir appeared in the national Under–21 side in 2019.
 She represented the team at the EuroHockey Junior Championship in Valencia.
 The team finished fourth, qualifying for the 2021 FIH Junior World Cup.

 Red Panthers

 In December 2019, Justine Rasir was named in the Red Panthers squad for the first time.
 She was named in the provisional Belgian squad for the second season of the FIH Pro League.